JMJHautier/lessons-learnt/Angular/general.md

 * - structural directives

+ The $ is a convention that indicates heroes$ is an Observable, not an array.

 The # syntax can declare local variable names which references DOM objects in a template. e.g.

  <span [hidden]="harry.value">*</span>